veracruz-project/icecap/README.md

 $ umount ./mnt
 ```

-Note that, you are running Nix inside of a Docker container, you will have to
+Note that, if you are running Nix inside of a Docker container, you will have to
 resolve those links and copy them onto the SD card some other way.
 For example,
 you could use the IceCap source directory, which is shared between the container
 and the rest of the system, as a buffer.